solsword/prereqs/README.md

 ## How To

-1. Edit prereqs.dot: add new courses and/or dependencies there, specify which classes are being offered, and which semesters they're being offered in.
+1. Edit prereqs.dot: add new courses and/or dependencies there,
+   specify which classes are being offered, and which semesters they're being offered in.
+Options are 'fall', 'spring', 'notoffered' and 'both' (the default).
+See CSS file.
 Fiddle with rank=same specifications to try to get the layout looking reasonable (good luck!).
 Use constraint=false to let edges route a long way, which can also be helpful in this process.
 At this stage, you're running `make prereqs.svg` and refreshing that SVG in your web browser to get things looking good.
 2. Double-check `extra_info.json`, which has per-key overrides for the course info files.
 Also, edit variables in config.py to specify which semesters to scrape info from, and what the title should be.